krischer/llnl_db_client/Readme.md

 ### Running the Tests

-This is currently only a regression test suite but it at least checks some things.
+This is currently only a regression test suite but it checks some things and has 100% test coverage so at least the Python is correct.
 You need the database to run the tests. `cd` to the `llnl_db_client` directory and run

 ```bash
 $ LLNL_DB_PATH=/path/to/UCRL-MI-222502/westernus.wfdisc py.test